redhat-na-ssa/gpu-workshop/README.md

 (Optional) TensorRT to improve latency and throughput for inference.
 ```

-Running nvidia-smi will cause the kernel modules to load.
+Running nvidia-smi will cause the kernel modules to load will verify the driver installation.
 ```
 nvidia-smi
 ```